 The best places to ski in Austria.
 How do I know them, you might think.
 The topic has never appeared on the blog before.
 Well, I’ve never shared that I skied for the first time when I was three years old (and a half) 🙂

 With my dad’s guidance I learned to ski ambitiously, getting more motivated after every fall.
 I surprised all skiers by taking a ski lift on my own.
-I loved it – and thanks to that, two years later we went to ski in Austria for the first time where I could ride down a 2000 meters mountain.
-Since then we’ve been going to ski in Austria for 15 years and my parents continue to do so 🙂
+I loved it – and thanks to that, two years later when I was five we went to ski in Austria for the first time where I could ride down a 2000 meters mountain.
+Since then we’ve never looked for winter sun in Europe but have been going to ski in Austria for 15 years.
+And my parents continue to do so 🙂 Also Austrian cities are beautiful in winter – check out what to do in Vienna in January.

 The best places to ski in Austria